m-lego/m65/README.md

  * 4 1x1 lego tiles or eyes.
  * optional 4 2x2 corner plates
  * 65 signal diodes 1N4148 , do 35
- * 2 resistors  and 2 leds, resistors need to be computed to match the colour of the led
+ * 2 resistors (220Ω or 350Ω)  and 2 leds, resistors need to be computed to match the colour of the led
  * 1 apm/stm32f103 blackpill from robotdyn, F303 will work also since they are pin identical.
  * or gd32f303 from we act studio...
  * or stm32f401 from we act